ilfrich/annotator/README.md

 Once the migration has started, you simply have to wait.
 It will print out debug information about the progress.
 Note that migration of larger projects can take a while (several minutes).

+If you see a Python error during migration, there is not much assistance / information returned about what the problem is.
+You usually would see just Python errors.
+Check connectivity to all systems and potentially debug the script itself to find out what's wrong.
+Potential issues are: connectivity issues to source or target system, file system access issues (in the _migration folder) - check that you don't have an explorer window open showing the migration folder or a shell/bash open looking at that folder.